32. Forgiveness and Eternal Refuge

 Romantic master!

-Here Bulgakov sets himself apart from the Socialist Realism of his time and prefers to identify with the Romantics of the 19th Century such as Nikolai Vasilyevich Gogol (1809-1852) or Ernst Theodor Amadeus Hoffman (1776-1822).
+Here Bulgakov sets himself clearly apart from the Socialist Realism of his time and prefers to identify with the Romantics of the 19th Century such as Nikolai Vasilyevich Gogol (1809-1852) or Ernst Theodor Amadeus Hoffman (1776-1822).
 The individual vision of the artist was vitally important to them.
 Bulgakov had read an article on Hoffman which expressed the following ideas that run throughout the novel: a real artist was doomed to solitude, art is powerless when confronted with a reality that is destructive to art, the artist is not of the ordinary world, clarity and peace are needed for creation, a man of genius faces two possibilities: to succumb to reality and become a philistine or to die before his time or go mad.
 The Romantic idea of the artist as a tool of divine inspiration is also present as a work of art is a revelation granted to the artist.

 In the evening listen to Schubert's music

 Franz Schubert (1797-1828) is the famous Austrian romantic composer with several connections to Bulgakov.
 He died very young, set several poems of Goethe to music -including one of Faust - he suffered constant defeats in his life, and suffered from depression.
-Melancholy suicide and death were his themes.
+Melancholy, suicide and death were his themes.

 Woland threw himself into a gap